 This mission reflects the heritage of teaching and learning at DWU - grounded in the liberal arts and preparation for leadership and productivity in one's chosen profession.
-Dakota Wesleyan University offers coursework leading to the Associate of Arts, Associate of Science, Bachelor of Arts, Bachelor of Science, Master of Arts and Master in Business Administration degrees.
+Dakota Wesleyan University offers coursework leading to the Associate of Arts, Associate of Science, Bachelor of Arts, Bachelor of Fine Arts, Bachelor of Science, Master of Arts and Master in Business Administration degrees.